 Science first, we need to view the antioxidant system in two ways:

 Take the thyroid as an example; the thyroid gland deliberately produces superoxide, which is a highly reactive free radical, missing an electron, so it’s highly unstable for the sole purpose to them make hydrogen peroxide because we use hydrogen peroxide to make thyroid hormone.
 Right there in the cytosol of the thyroid gland is an antioxidant, called superoxide dismutase to mitigate the potential damage.
 And the minerals that are required for the body to make superoxide dismutase are zinc and copper.
 We also need selenium, manganese, and iron as cofactors and Glutathione is the main system defending against oxidative stress.

 When we consider membranes and defending against oxidative damage to the lipids in the membranes, vitamin E is vital, as this is the antioxidant inside the cell membrane.
-But if vitamin E gets oxidized and needs to be recycled, vitamin C which is on the outside edge of the membrane - donates an electron and acts as a primary antioxidant.
+But if vitamin E gets oxidised and needs to be recycled, vitamin C which is on the outside edge of the membrane - donates an electron and acts as a primary antioxidant.
 And guess what recycles vitamin C …….
 Glutathione!

 As such, my practical advice is as follows for you:

 There is a scoring system to measure the amounts of antioxidants in foods, it’s called the ORAC score.
 ORAC stands for “Oxygen Radical Absorbance Capacity.”
 This is a lovely website resource to view scores:- Superfoodly.

 Here are a few foods that have very high ORAC scores: